YuanlongLiu/fastCGP/README.md

-# fastCGP: an efficient and exact method to compute gene-level P-values from GWAS SNP-level results
+# fastCGP: an efficient and exact method to compute gene-level *P*-values from GWAS SNP-level results

 ## Introduction